ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 RTP packets using the payload format defined in this specification are subject to the security considerations discussed in the RTP specification {{RFC3550}}, and in any applicable RTP profile such as RTP/AVP {{RFC3551}}, RTP/AVPF {{RFC4585}}, RTP/SAVP {{RFC3711}}, or RTP/SAVPF {{RFC5124}}.
 However, as "Securing the RTP Protocol Framework: Why RTP Does Not Mandate a Single Media Security Solution" {{RFC7202}} discusses, it is not an RTP payload format's responsibility to discuss or mandate what solutions are used to meet the basic security goals like confidentiality, integrity, and source authenticity for RTP in general.
 This responsibility lies with anyone using RTP in an application.
 They can find guidance on available security mechanisms and important considerations in "Options for Securing RTP Sessions" {{RFC7201}}.
 Applications SHOULD use one or more appropriate strong security mechanisms.
 The rest of this Security Considerations section discusses the security impacting properties of the payload format itself.

+A V3C session can consist of multiple sub-streams carried over different RTP streams.
+Security considerations such as source authentication SHOULD be applied to all its constituent sub-streams.
+All receivers of V3C data SHOULD exercise source caution and only receive data from senders that they can trust.
+Furthermore, this RTP payload format supports multiple RTP streams for different components necessary to produce the decoded output, thus it depends on that all RTP streams and the signalling components, e.g. SDP as well as RTCP, are authentic to what the sender intended.

-This RTP payload format and its media decoder do not exhibit any significant non-uniformity in the receiver-side computational complexity for packet processing, and thus are unlikely to pose a denial-of-service threat due to the receipt of pathological data.
+This RTP payload format and its media decoder do not exhibit significant non-uniformity in the receiver-side computational complexity for packet processing, and thus are unlikely to pose a denial-of-service threat due to the receipt of pathological data.
 Nor does the RTP payload format contain any active content.

 Components of a system using this media type SHALL NOT construct RTP payloads that contain executable content.
 The implementer of the RTP payload format SHALL guarantee that the received content is properly depacketized and fed to a V3C standard compliant decoder.
 What the receiver does with the decoded bitstream is unspecified.